NPR Shopping Cart Economics: How Prices Changed At A Walmart In 1 Year

 Food and personal care prices

 Food prices — another category with some major price jumps in NPR's basket — are some of the trickiest to analyze.
-They fluctuate a lot, and get influenced by many factors besides tariffs.
+They fluctuate a lot and get influenced by many factors besides tariffs.

 For example, higher price tags on cod and cabbage had more to do with bad weather and low catch rates than the trade war, said Food Institute President Brian Todd.

-On the other end of the spectrum, China's retaliatory tariffs against U.S. products helped drive down prices on pork and some of the seafood.
+On the other end of the spectrum, China's retaliatory tariffs against U.S. products helped drive down prices on pork and some seafood.
 China restricting imports from the U.S. left North American companies with a glut to sell domestically.
 "We lost an export market, so there's more here," Todd said.

-At the same time, higher prices of garlic — they soared 53% — actually illustrate tariffs working as intended.
+At the same time, higher prices for garlic — they soared 53% — actually illustrate tariffs working as intended.

-China had been the biggest exporter of garlic to the U.S. and domestic garlic growers have long argued they were being undercut by cheaper Chinese competition.
+China had been the biggest exporter of garlic to the U.S., and domestic garlic growers have long argued they were being undercut by cheaper Chinese competition.
 Now that Chinese garlic faces higher tariffs, domestic companies can charge higher prices.

 Walmart did not comment for the story, but in May, the company warned that "increased tariffs will lead to increased prices for our customers."
 Last month, Walmart Chief Financial Officer Brett Biggs said the company has been able to "thoughtfully manage pricing and margins."